KDE/websites-hig-kde-org/HIG/source/components/editing/grid.rst

 ====

 Grids are, similar to tables, a structure to distribute items into rows and columns.
-Contrary to tables grids dont have a fixed structure, but columns and rows are detemend b the available space.
+Contrary to tables grids don't have a fixed structure, but columns and rows are determent by the available space.